Campaigns

 Dirty Bonds

-As recently as November 2022, NAB was involved as a bookrunner in arranging a bond for the Sabine Pass LNG facility in Louisiana, USA.
+In November 2022, NAB was involved as a bookrunner in arranging a bond for the Sabine Pass LNG facility in Louisiana, USA.

-Sabine Pass is a giant LNG facility, with a capacity of producing 30 million tonnes of LNG per year – equivalent to one-third of Australia’s entire LNG industry.
 But it also has plans to add an additional 20 million tonnes of LNG production capacity through the Sabine Pass Stage 5 Expansion Project.
-We estimate that such an expansion would export gas with a potential to release at least 820 million tonnes of CO2 over its lifetime.
+Market Forces estimates that such an expansion would export gas with a potential to release at least 820 million tonnes of CO2 over its lifetime.

 CommBank